Breastfeeding: Workplace

-Section 4207 of the United States’ Patient Protection and Affordable Care Act (2010) amended the Fair Labor Standards Act and required employers to provide a reasonable break time for an hourly employee to breastfeed her child if it is less than one year old.
+Section 4207 of the United States' Patient Protection and Affordable Care Act (2010) amended the Fair Labor Standards Act and required employers to provide a reasonable break time for an hourly employee to breastfeed a child if the child is less than one year old.
 The employee must be allowed to breastfeed in a private place, other than a bathroom.
 The employer is not required to pay the employee during the break time.
 Employers with fewer than 50 employees are not required to comply with the law if doing so would impose an undue hardship to the employer based on its size, finances, nature, or structure of its business.

-As of 2016 the majority of women still did not have access to both accommodations.
-A 2016 study found: "1) federal law does not address lactation space functionality and accessibility, 2) federal law only protects a subset of employees, and 3) enforcement of the federal law requires women to file a complaint with the United States Department of Labor.
-To address each of these issues, we recommend the following modifications to current law: 1) additional requirements surrounding lactation space and functionality, 2) mandated coverage of exempt employees, and 3) requirement that employers develop company-specific lactation policies."
+A 2016 study found that federal policy does not address lactation space functionality and accessibility, policy only protects a subset of employees, and that the enforcement of the policy requires women to file a complaint with the United States Department of Labor.
+To address each of these issues, the report recommends additional requirements surrounding lactation space and functionality, mandated coverage of exempt employees, and a requirement that employers develop company-specific lactation policies.
+As of 2019 the majority of women still did not have access to both accommodations.
+Working mother advocate and Entrepreneur writer Christine Michel Carter documented her experience pumping in a bathroom while working for an employer violating the Fair Labor Standards Act.

 In 2022 the Providing Urgent Maternal Protections for Nursing Mothers Act, also known as the PUMP Act, became law in the United States.
 It mandates that salaried workers who are breastfeeding must have break time and a private space that is not a bathroom.
 However, employers who do not have 50 or more employees do not have to follow this law if following it would create an undue hardship because of expense or difficulty.